goteborgmajornaok/web-services/README.md

      python -m http.server --bind localhost --cgi PORT

-Then, open a web browser and go to [http://localhost:PORT/cgi-bin/app.py/]().
-The page will load while required Python packages are installed.
-When finished, you will retrieve a message: "Environment has been reset.
-Try reloading page.".
-If properly configured, in [config.cfg]() and [idrottonline_feeds.json](idrottonline_feeds.json), the application should work.
-Alternatively, you can turn off all endpoints in [config.cfg]() -> Endpoints (the default values) adn you should get a completely white screen at [http://localhost:PORT/cgi-bin/app.py/]() if deployment works.
+To test the configuration, turn off all endpoints in [config.cfg](sample_config.cfg) -> Endpoints ( the default values) and you should get a completely white screen at [http://localhost:PORT/cgi-bin/app.py/]() if deployment works.
+When turning on the endpoints, you may have to reload the page after necessary packages have been automatically installed.

 For instructions on how to run on Loopia servers, see [https://support.loopia.se/wiki/python/]().

 ## Set up

 The services are based on connection to Eventor and a Wordpress site.
-You need to copy [sample_config.cfg]() into a new file called [config.cfg](), and set values according to your organisation and preferences.
-To include activities from IdrottOnline, also [idrottonline_feeds.json]() needs to be configured (see [section for calendarfeeds](###calendarfeed)) .
+You need to copy [sample_config.cfg](sample_config.cfg) into a new file called [config.cfg](sample_config.cfg), and set values according to your organisation and preferences.
+To include activities from
+IdrottOnline, also [idrottonline_feeds.json]() needs to be configured (see [section for calendarfeeds](###calendarfeed)) .